 We provide Kirkland Signature ProCare, Similac or Enfamil formula, which is dependent on what is available for us to purchase.
-If your child uses an alternate formula, you will be required to provide your own formula.
-Parents of infants must provide a sufficient number of empty bottles, with lids, for the day.
+If your child uses an alternate formula, you must provide your own formula.

+Parents of infants must provide enough empty bottles, with lids, for the day.
 The child's first and last name must be written on the bottle.

-Giving a child a bottle containing milk at naptime is very detrimental to the development of the child's teeth; only water will be offered at naptime.
+Giving a child a bottle of milk at naptime is detrimental to the child's teeth; only water will be offered at naptime.